jwizard-bot/jwizard-core/README.md

 * `N` is instance number (`0` or `1`),
 * `Xmx` and `Xms` parameters are optional and can be modified.

+> [!NOTE]
-> NOTE: For servers running on HotSpot JVM, Oracle recommended same Xms and Xmx parameter, ex.
+> For servers running on HotSpot JVM, Oracle recommended same Xms and Xmx parameter, ex. `-Xms1G`
-`-Xms1G` and `-Xmx1G`.
+> and `-Xmx1G`.
 More information you will find
 > [here](https://docs.oracle.com/cd/E74363_01/ohi_vbp_-_installation_guide--20160224-094432-html-chunked/s66.html).

+> [!IMPORTANT]
-> NOTE: You can run concurrently 2 instances, but you must set valid offsets in `-Djda.sharding.offset.start` and `-Djda.sharding.offset.end`.
+> You can run concurrently 2 instances, but you must set valid offsets in `-Djda.sharding.offset.start` and `-Djda.sharding.offset.end`.
 Concurrent instances can share same
 > Lavalink node/nodes.